By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Does a Standard Queen Fit an RV Queen Frame?

-No. A standard residential queen (60x80) is five inches longer than the typical RV queen platform (60x75).
-That extra length has nowhere to go.
-In a fixed rear-bedroom layout, the mattress will hang off the end of the platform or press against the wall.
+No. A standard residential queen (60 x 80 inches) is five inches longer than the typical RV queen platform (60 x 75 inches).
+In a fixed rear-bedroom layout, that extra length will hang off the end of the platform or press against the wall.
 In slide-out bedrooms, the overhang can physically block the slide from retracting when you close up the rig for travel.

-There are a small number of RVs — particularly larger Class A coaches — where the rear bedroom platform is built to full 60x80 residential dimensions.
-In those cases, a standard queen does fit.
-But these are the exception.
+A small number of RVs, particularly larger Class A coaches, are built with a full 60 x 80-inch platform.
+In those cases a standard queen does fit.
 Check your owner's manual or measure the platform before assuming your coach is one of them.

-For more on how queen sizing compares across different sleeping configurations at home, see our queen vs. king size guide.
+For more on queen sizing in a home context, see our queen vs. king size guide.

 Sheets and Bedding for RV Short Queen Mattresses